 Start planning for your next emergency

-If you need an emergency loan, you’re not alone: 40% of Americans can’t cover a $400 emergency expense, according to the Federal Reserve.
+If you need an emergency loan, you’re not alone.
 And it’s not just low-income earners dealing with this, either.
 About 1 in 10 workers making more than $100,000 a year live paycheck to paycheck, according to a CareerBuilder survey.

 Although it can be difficult to break the paycheck-to-paycheck cycle, you can start setting aside small amounts of money for emergencies.